julia-rom/tiny-app/README.md

 Tiny app us a full stack web application built with Node and Express that allows users to shorten long URLS (à la bit.ly)

 ## Final Product
 Due to the time constraints of this project, no CSS styling was added.
 This is the raw package.
-Pure functionality baby!

 !["Screenshot of new URL page"](https://github.com/julia-rom/tiny-app/blob/master/docs/enter-new-url.png)
 !["Screenshot of main urls page"](https://github.com/julia-rom/tiny-app/blob/master/docs/urls-page.png)